Harshita-Kanal/Data-Structures-and-algorithms/README.md

 The algorithm thus maintains two pointers into the given sequence, one (the tortoise) at xi, and the other (the hare) at x2i.
 At each step of the algorithm, it increases i by one, moving the tortoise one step forward and the hare two steps forward in the sequence, and then compares the sequence values at these two pointers.
 The smallest value of i > 0 for which the tortoise and hare point to equal values is the desired value ν.

+## Merge Sort
+The **Merge Sort** algorithm is one of the many sorting algorithms known to mankind, but it specifically features many interesting aspects.
+But first, a short explanation of the way the algorithm works:

+MergeSort is a recursive sorting algorithm.
+Given an array **A** of size **n**, split the array (virtually) into two halves, and call the algorithm on each half seperatly.
+After that, merge the two sorted arrays into one big sorted array (in place of the original array) - and that's it.
+Since this is a recursive algorithm we must have a base case - in this case (no pun intended) it is when `n = 1`, meaning when the array only has one element.
+In that case, no merging needs to be done, and the array is already sorted (because an array with one elemnt is always sorted).

+One interesting feature of this algorithm is it's _divide and conquer_ nature.
+Instead of "gulping down" the whole array at once and doing a lot of computation in the same abstraction level, we "digest" it in smaller bites.
+The only thing we do on the surface level is the recursive call and then the merge - two very simple tasks (this is also one of the pros of recursive algorithms in general).

+An important factor that chips in when deciding which algorithm to use is time complexity.
+MergeSort's time complexity is (along with Quick Sort and Heap Sort) `O(n log n)`.
+This is quicker than other algorithms usually taught in high school or university which are `O(n<sup>2</sup>)` (like Bubble Sort, Insertion Sort and Selection Sort).

+Let us see why it is `O(n log n)`.
+Let's call MergeSort's time complexity `T(n)` (n being the length of the given array).
+Every call to MergeSort does `T(n) = 2 * T(n / 2) + n` because we call MergeSort on the half-sized arrays and then merge them (which goes over all the elements in both seperated array - hence `O(n)`).
+Without getting into too much recursive formula solving - We shall see that the solution `n log n` solves the equation. `n log n = 2 * (n log n) + n` = `n log n + n` = `n log n` (for more information on why this is true and what this means look up _Big-O Notation_).